-This project assesses evidence of promise for concurrent enrollment as a strategy for improving college attainment for all students in Colorado, with special attention to whether this strategy improves outcomes for students from low-income and minority families.
+This project, funded by the Institute of Education Sciences (IES), assesses evidence of promise for concurrent enrollment as a strategy for improving college attainment for all students in Colorado, with special attention to whether this strategy improves outcomes for students from low-income and minority families.

 The goals of this project are to:

 - build the capacity of the Colorado Department of Higher Education (CDHE) for evaluating policies aiming to increase college attainment;

 - conduct a preliminary assessment of the student outcomes, costs, and economic benefits of concurrent enrollment in the state of Colorado; and